Which materials can I take into academic exams?

 – Provide worksheets to check progress and measure understanding

-In the first lesson of this short course about exam preparation, we reviewed the eleven different types of exam and four different exam formats that students might encounter during their academic career.
-In this next lesson, the materials that students may wish to take into examination rooms such as dictionaries and calculators will be discussed.
+In the first chapter of this short reader about exam preparation, we reviewed the eleven different types of exam and four different exam formats that students might encounter during their academic career.
+In this next chapter, the materials that students may wish to take into examination rooms such as dictionaries and calculators will be discussed.
 While most universities will have different rules regarding such supportive materials that should be checked carefully by students, there are nevertheless some rules which are commonly followed.

 The first group of materials that students may wish to consider are the items of stationary that they might need to successfully complete an exam.
 This may include: